RiledUpCrow/Flier/docs/Game.md

 * `friendly_kill_score` (**default: 0**) points given to a team if one of its members kills an ally.
 * `enemy_kill_score` (**default: 1**) points given to a team if one of its members kills an enemy.
 These three settings matter only in continuous games.
 * `points_to_win` (**default: 0**) points required for the team to win the game.
 0 means infinite game.
+* `equal_teams` (**default: false**) if this setting is set to true, the game will respawn players in such way that the team sizes in-game are always equal.
+The players who exceed the equality check will have to wait until the next respawn batch.
+When choosing, the game will prioritize the players who have already waited.
 * `teams` list of teams in the game.
   * `name` (**required**) the name of the team.
   * `color` (**required**) the color of the team (from [this list](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/ChatColor.html)).